top of page

 "Very few people talk about it and I have never read anything on the topic." ~ Horowitz

 If all these situations are so common, what should we make of Horowitz when he says,"very few people talk about it and I have never read anything on the topic"?
 Why is Leadership Trauma an under-discussed problem?
+[Please note, this has materially changed since the original publication of this paper.
+Leadership mental health awareness has improved dramatically, and part of the reduction in Leadership Trauma that I've witnessed may be attributable to this.]

 When fear is suffered in an abusive relationship, we have a word for it - being terrorized by a partner.
 We are not, however, used to seeing "self-generated fear" as equally traumatic.